-MaT uses a quote-led approach so dustbin cleaning pricing reflects the number of bins, current conditions, the intensity of the first clean, maintenance frequency, and any contract structure being considered.
+MaT uses a quote-led approach so dustbin cleaning pricing reflects the number of bins, current conditions, the intensity of the first clean, maintenance frequency, and whether the service is paid through one management structure or individual participating households.

 The quote responds to site scale, hygiene condition, first-clean effort, servicing rhythm, and how the work will be structured.

 MaT does not assume every site should be priced the same way.
-Waste-area condition, cleaning intensity, and servicing structure all affect what is appropriate.
+Waste-area condition, cleaning intensity, route size, and payment structure all affect what is appropriate.

 The scale of the site matters.
-A quote needs to reflect the actual number of bins that require recurring attention.
+A quote needs to reflect the actual number of bins that require recurring attention, especially for resident-led routes.

 Current hygiene conditions affect how much work is needed to bring the bins back to a cleaner maintenance baseline.